nzoschke/mvi/_chapters/05-container.md

 └──────┘
 ```

-A Container service provides a way to run many specialized process types on fewer homogeneous Instances.
+A Container service provides a way to run many specialized process types on fewer homogeneous VMs.

 We need Containers to package our app code and dependencies.
 We need a Container service to start, stop and monitor app processes.

-Containers depend on Instances for a host Operating System and a Registry for application file system data.
+Linux Containers depend on VMs for a host Operating System and a Registry for application file system data.

+Function Containers remove the dependencies, but add constraints about how to package our app to run on VMs managed by the provider.

 Containers use Crypto for decrypting application secrets.